TotallyInformation/node-red-contrib-uibuilder/docs/uibuilder.module.md

 You can access the client module from two different URL's.
 Which one you use depends on your coding needs.

+The main location is `../uibuilder/uibuilder.esm.min.js`.
+This assumes that you are using the recommended relative URLs.

-The main location is given as `./uibuilder.esm.js` which will be on the same URL path as your UI code.
+Alternatively, you can use the more "traditional" `./uibuilder.esm.min.js` which will be on the same URL path as your UI code.
+However, for consistency, the above location is preferred.

-Alternatively, you can use `/uibuilder/uibuilder.esm.js` although if you are using Node-RED's ExpressJS web server (normally on port 1880) you will need to take note whether Node-RED's `httpNode` setting has been changed.
+If, for some reason, you cannot use relative URLs, you need to take account of a number of Node-RED and uibuilder settings that can change the URLs.
+If you are using Node-RED's ExpressJS web server (normally on port 1880) you will need to take note whether Node-RED's `httpNode` setting has been changed.
 If it has, you will need to add that to the beggining of the URL.
-For example, if `httpNod` = `nr`, you would need to use `/nr/uibuilder/uibuilder.esm.js`.
-So the first form is generally easier to use.
+For example, if `httpNode` = `nr`, you would need to use `/nr/uibuilder/uibuilder.esm.min.js`.
+So the relative form is generally easier to use.

-In addition to the main, uncompressed, file, a more compact minified version is available called `uibuilder.esm.min.js`.
-This also has a `.map` file which can be useful for debugging, you don't need to load that manually.
+In addition to the main, compressed, file, uncompressed versions are available as `uibuilder.esm.js` and `uibuilder.iife.js`.
+It is not recommended to use these in normal use, even for development.
+The compressed versions have matching `.map` files that your browser will automatically used for debugging.
+Only use the uncompressed versions if you have your own build step and want to incorporate the library in your output bundle.

 ### More information

-Because the library has to be loaded as a module, it no longer needs an IIFE wrapper.
-Modules are already isolated.
-This has greatly simplified the code.

 The library consists of a new class `Uib`.
 That class is auto-instanciated on load.
-If loading via a script tag, the `window.uibuilder` global is set.
-However, it is best to load from your own module code.
-In doing so, you have the option to load both the raw class as well as the `uibuilder` instance. `import {Uib, uibuilder} from './uibuilder.esm.js'`

 It also adds `window.$` as long as it doesn't already exist (e.g. if you already loaded jQuery). `$` is bound to `document.querySelector` which means that you can use it as a shortcut to easily reference HTML entities in a similar way to a very simplistic jQuery. e.g. `$('#button1').innerHTML = 'boo!'`.

 !> Please note that this version requires a browser since early 2019.
 This is probably only an issue if you are stuck on Internet Explorer or on a version of Apple Safari <12.1.

+### More information on the ESM version

+Because the ESM version of the library has to be loaded as a module, it no longer needs an IIFE wrapper.
+Modules are already isolated.
+This has greatly simplified the code.

+If loading via a script tag, the `window.uibuilder` global is set.
+However, it is best to load from your own module code using an import statement.
+In doing so, you have the option to load both the raw class as well as the `uibuilder` instance. `import {Uib, uibuilder} from '../uibuilder/uibuilder.esm.min.js'`

 Because you should ideally be loading uibuilder in your own module code.
-For example `<script type="module" async src="./index.js"></script>` in your `index.html` `head` section and then `import {Uib, uibuilder} from './uibuilder.esm.js'` in your `index.js` file.
+For example `<script type="module" async src="./index.js"></script>` in your `index.html` `head` section and then `import {Uib, uibuilder} from '../uibuilder/uibuilder.esm.min.js'` in your `index.js` file.
 You can now choose to use a different name for the uibuilder library if you wish.
-For example `import {uibuilder as uib} from './uibuilder.esm.js'` will give you a `uib` object instead.
+For example `import {uibuilder as uib} from '../uibuilder/uibuilder.esm.min.js'` will give you a `uib` object instead.
 Use as `uib.start()`, etc. However, you should note that, at present, the global `uibuilder` object is actually still loaded so make sure that you only use one or the other copy.
 This is because it does not appear to be possible to detect whether a module has been loaded from a script tag in HTML or from an import statement in JavaScript.
 Really, only in the former case should the global be set and while `window.uibuilder` is checked for to ensure that it isn't loaded again, when using an `import`, you are in a different module context.

-In addition, you could do just `import {Uib} from './uibuilder.esm.js'` and then do `const uibuilder = new Uib()`.
+In addition, you could do just `import {Uib} from '../uibuilder/uibuilder.esm.min.js'` and then do `const uibuilder = new Uib()`.
 Not sure why you might want to do that but it is possible anyway.

 ## What has been removed compared to the non-module version?

 * VueJS specific features.

-  This new ECMA Module version is completely framework agnostic.
+  This new modern version is completely framework agnostic.
 The UI automation features don't rely on any framework or external library.
 Please switch to using those features along with suitable web or framework components.

   These features were only ever a convenience and should hopefully no longer be needed in the future.